substrate-developer-hub/substrate-proof-of-existence/README.md

+**Note: This repository is archived and no longer maintained.
+Refer to [this tutorial](https://docs.substrate.io/tutorials/v3/proof-of-existence/) to learn how to build a proof of existence dApp.**

 # Substrate Proof of Existence Module

 This is a simple Substrate runtime module to store online distributed [proof of existence](https://www.proofofexistence.com/) for any file.